jdtoon/CloudflareD1.NET/src/CloudflareD1.NET.CodeFirst/README.md

 - **Entity Attributes**: Define tables, columns, keys, and relationships using attributes
 - **DbContext Pattern**: Familiar API for developers coming from Entity Framework
 - **Type-Safe Queries**: LINQ support through integration with CloudflareD1.NET.Linq
-- **Automatic Migration Generation**: Generate migrations from your model classes with `dotnet d1 migrations add --code-first`
+- **Automatic Migration Generation**: Generate migrations from your model classes with `dotnet d1 migrations add --code-first` (snapshot-based, no DB required at generation time)
 - **Fluent API**: Configure entities using the fluent configuration API
-- **Schema Introspection**: Compare model with database to detect changes
+- **Snapshot-Based Diffs**: Compare your model with the last saved migration snapshot to detect changes

 ## Installation